 Get a Free Case Review

 The legalization of marijuana in California -- despite its continued prohibition at the federal level -- will no doubt create some confusion.
 But keep in mind that there are still ways to be in violation of state law, such as possessing or growing more than is allowed.
-If you get charged with a marijuana crime it is time to contact a local attorney for a free case review to discuss how they can help with your case.
+If you get charged with a marijuana crime it is time to contact a California drug crimes attorney for a free case review.